BrianZhang2016/Brian-Individual/nweek2.md

 * GPL Licence: If copied thing is free, what you release off the copy has to be free

 ### Github Page Action
-1. When you create a GitHub repository it requests a license type.
+1.When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.

 MIT Licence:
 * Anyone could edit software